omniauth/omniauth/oa-identity/README.markdown

 it would had the user authenticated through an external provider.
 Simple!

+Please see http://github.com/adambair/simple-identity for a working example of an `oa-identity` implementation.

 ## Custom Auth Model

 To use a class other than the default, specify the <tt>:model</tt> option to a